The Hanover insurance review 2023

 At a glance

-- Extensive list of policy coverage options for home and auto insurance to fit different needs
+Extensive list of policy coverage options for both home and auto insurance

-- Average premiums for car and home insurance may be significantly higher compared to the national average
+Average premiums for car and home insurance are significantly higher than the national average

 The Hanover car insurance

 The Hanover's Prestige and Platinum plans may be ideal for drivers who want to take advantage of unique auto policy features.
 In the mid-level Prestige package, drivers can include an array of optional coverage features that may help make the claims process smoother.
-These options include upgraded roadside assistance coverage, other transportation if the vehicle becomes inoperable and pet injury coverage.
+These options include upgraded roadside assistance, transportation coverage if the vehicle becomes inoperable and pet injury coverage.